-C. Increasing Available Jail Beds
+B. Increasing Available Jail Beds

 By shifting responsibilities for the three offender populations from CDCR supervision to local jurisdiction average daily populations (ADP) in county jails are impacted.
 Increasing available jail beds in Nevada County's Wayne Brown Correctional Facility is an immediate mitigation strategy that maximizes county use of existing jail beds.
 As mentioned on page 5, Nevada County is mandated and responsible for adopting evidenced based programming in the jail to deal with the influx of this population to better utilize existing jail beds.
-Two programs the CCP will look to implement this year is a Pretrial program and a Reentry program.
+Two programs the CCP has implemented this year is a Pretrial program and a Reentry program.
 A reentry program includes in-custody programming, eligibility services and life skills to create a smooth transition back into the community.
-A pretrial program includes assessing individuals incarcerated on new charges, releasing eligible individuals into the community to be supervised by the probation department awaiting their sentencing.
+A pretrial program includes assessing individuals incarcerated on new charges, releasing eligible (low level) individuals into the community to be supervised by the probation department awaiting their sentencing.

-This strategy will increase resource capacity and serve a larger number of sentenced offenders while increasing public safety and allowing additional time for more deliberate planning/review of the present utilization of jail beds for the most serious offenders.
+This strategy will increase resource capacity and serve a larger number of sentenced offenders while increasing public safety and allowing for utilization of jail beds for the most serious offenders.

-D. Cognitive Behavioral Therapy (CBT)
+C. Cognitive Behavioral Therapy (CBT)

 Cognitive Behavioral Therapy (CBT) and Moral Reconation Therapy (MRT) is designed to change dysfunctional thinking patterns exhibited by offenders (e.g. antisocial behavior, displacement of blame, relational dominance, etc.).
 Programs are usually offered in small settings, incorporate lessons, role-playing exercises, modeling, demonstrations, and sometimes individual counseling sessions.
 Ultimately, the goal of CBT and MRT is to change thinking processes to prevent the future participation of criminal activities and improve public safety.
-Numerous Deputy Probation Officers and the .5 Behavioral Health Therapist, stationed at the probation department, are currently trained to facilitate CBT groups in the Day Reporting Center.
-Further, the Nevada County Probation Department has contracted with Victor Services to provide all of the above in probation's Day Reporting Center.
+Numerous Deputy Probation Officers and the .5 Behavioral Health Therapist, stationed at the probation department, are currently trained to facilitate CBT groups.
+Further, the Nevada County Probation Department has contracted with Victor Services to provide all of the above programs that serve the needs of our population.

-E. Expansion of GPS Technology (GPS)
+D. Expansion of GPS Technology (GPS)